General Education Requirements listed in the Stanford Bulletin.

-Stanford students are required to complete one year of college-level study in a foreign language (or the equivalent).
-Students can fulfill the requirement in any one of the following ways:
+Stanford students are required to complete one year of college-level study or the equivalent in a foreign language.
+Students may fulfill the requirement in any one of the following ways:

-- Completing three quarters of a first-year 4-5 unit language course at Stanford or the equivalent at another recognized post secondary institution subject to current University transfer credit policies.
+- Completing three quarters of a first-year, 4-5 unit language course sequence at Stanford or the equivalent at another recognized postsecondary institution, subject to current University transfer credit policies.
+Language courses at Stanford may be taken with the Credit/No Credit grading basis, if so offered, to fulfill the requirement.

-- Achieving a satisfactory score on the SAT-II in the following languages:
+- Achieving a satisfactory score on the SAT-II Subject Test in the following languages prior to college matriculation:

 - Chinese: 630